Instruct, Not Assist: LLM-based Multi-Turn Planning and Hierarchical Questioning for Socratic Code Debugging: Methodology

 The goal of state space estimation is to determine the optimal criteria to track a Student's global understanding of a problem $P$ and their code, such that from the initial buggy state $B$, we can traverse the space to reach the goal state (correct code $C$).

 We define the state space as the set of all possible tasks that a Student could perform to correct their buggy code.
 We claim that the optimal state space can be represented by a series $S$ of $k$ tasks which leads the Student from their buggy code $B$ to (1) understanding their conceptual and syntactical mistakes and (2) correcting their code.
-Each of these tasks is a \textbf{state variable} $\tau_i$ which either has a value of \textit{True} or \textit{False} based on whether or not the Student has completed it.
+Each of these tasks is a \textbf{state variable} $\tau_i$ which either has a value of \textit{True} or \textit{False} based on whether the Student has completed it.
 At the very beginning of the Instructor-Student conversation, all of these variables are set to ``False''.
 We provide the estimated state space used in Figures \ref{fig:framework} and \ref{fig:tree}. \begin{enumerate}[leftmargin=*] \itemsep-0.25em \item $\tau_1$: \textbf{False}, \textit{Understand the definition of the Fibonacci Sequence.} \item $\tau_2$: \textbf{False}, \textit{Recognize that the recursive call only returns the sequence till the ${(n-2)}^{\text{th}}$ term.} \item $\tau_3$: \textbf{False}, \textit{Modify the recursive call from fib-\\onacci(n-2) to fibonacci(n-1).} \end{enumerate} The state variables $\tau_i$ are structured such that earlier tasks have a higher priority, as their completion may consequently resolve later tasks.
-For instance, a student's buggy code may reflect that they do not understand an edge case mentioned in the problem statement.
+For instance, a student's buggy code may reflect that they do not conceptually understand the definition of the Fibonacci sequence.
 However, once this misunderstanding is resolved, the Student may simultaneously correct their related syntactical mistakes.
-On the other hand, attempting to resolve the syntactical mistakes, ``Modifying the condition in the \texttt{if} statement'', beforehand may lead to an unproductive and less structured conversation overall.
+On the other hand, attempting to resolve their syntactical mistakes, ``Modify the recursive call'', beforehand may lead to an unproductive and less structured conversation overall.